+b.
 Public Use Space and Site Amenities

-The Applicant is providing Public Use Space based on requirements for building types within the LSC zone per Section 59-C-5.32 of the Zoning Code in effect on October 29, 2014.
-The placement of the proposed medical office building allows the Site Plan to provide approximately 1.74 acres of public use space spread across the Subject Property which will feature new trees that yield environmental benefits and new amenities for passive and contemplative activities.
+The Applicant is providing Public Use Space based on requirements for building types within the LCS zone per Section 59-C-5.32 of the former Zoning Code.
+The placement of the medical office building allows the Site Plan to provide approximately 1.72 acres of public use space spread across the Subject Property which will feature new trees that yield environmental benefits and new amenities for passive and contemplative activities.
 Site amenities such as benches are included within the public use spaces which are centrally located and accessible to the broader surrounding community.
-Therefore, opportunities for passive recreation and contemplation in the proposed garden areas can occur throughout the Property.
+Therefore, opportunities for passive recreation and contemplation in the garden areas can occur throughout the Property.
 Other site amenities will enhance the streetscape along the Subject Property's frontage with sidewalks, pedestrian scale lighting, and landscaping.
 A Public Access Easement will be provided for both public use spaces that are visible from abutting public roads and include landscaping and lighting.